Email Service Options

 Troubleshooting

-Gmail Issues
+Gmail or Outlook Issues

-Gmail Issues
+Gmail or Outlook Issues

-- “No Gmail account selected”: Choose a Gmail account in email service settings
+- “No account selected”: Choose a connected account in email service settings

 Delivery Issues